barneyb/johann/README.md

 * `47` - Unrecognized format conversion spec for `printf`.
 * `99` - Failed to get memory from the OS.

-Most errors are not caught, and may result in compiler crashes or the emission of assembly codes which cannot be assembled or cause crashes.
+Most errors are not caught and result in compiler crashes, invalid assembly code, or code which will crash when executed.

 ## Building Johann Itself (`jnc` and `jstdlib.o`)